 He now lives in Madeira Beach, Florida where he turns out “genuine fakes” to admiring customers.
 According to The New York Times his works now “are bought by Palm Beach decorators, antiques dealers, professionals, business executives, and others who want the look of cultured gentility without the price tag.”
 However, the $5,000 a canvas price tag the Times mentions seems a little high for an imitation.

-Han Van Meegeren (1889-1947) was a highly accomplished Dutch art forger.
+- Han Van Meegeren (1889-1947) was a highly accomplished Dutch art forger.
 After World War II a previously unknown Johannes Vermeer painting turned up in the collection of Nazi Field-Marshal Hermann Goering.
 The masterpiece was traced back to Van Meegeren and he was charged with collaborating with the enemy by selling a national treasure.
 Facing the possibility of a death sentence, Van Meegeren confessed that the work was a fake that he had produced.
-However, the forgery was so good that the artist had to prove his skill by painting another fake Vermeer while in prison.
+However, the forgery was so good that the artist had to prove his skill by painting another fake Vermeer while behind bars.
 He received a one-year prison sentence.

 - “Master Forger Comes Clean about Tricks that Fooled Art World for Four Decades.”
 Dalya Alberge, The Observer, July 7, 2012.

 - “Masterpieces by the Yard.”
 Jonathan Lopez, The Wall Street Journal, August 3, 2012.